Banner image

 4. Beneficiaries and Participants

-• More than 500 community members, including Dormitory staff, participated in Child Protection training.
+• More than 1,000 students, community members, and Dormitory staff participated in Child Protection training.

 5. Main Activities